silverstripe/cwp/docs/en/how-tos/caching.md

 You can read more about it in the [partial caching documentation](https://www.cwp.govt.nz/guides/core-technical-documentation/framework/en/02_Developer_Guides/08_Performance/00_Partial_Caching).

+## Debugging

+Request caching is complex and depends on many factors.
+The main method to debug efficiently are the HTTP response headers received by your HTTP client (e.g. your browser).
+Google Chrome has a developer toolbar for this purpose, but please ensure you don’t disable caching there.
+Otherwise a good old `curl -I <your-url>` will serve the purpose.

+The primary indicator for caching behaviour is the `Age` header, which determines the cache age in seconds.
+For cached content, it should increase on subsequent requests.
+For uncached content, it either stays at zero or is not set at all.
+The controllerpolicy module has more details on the various caching headers and how they influence caching behaviour.

+A common case for lack of caching is the presence of cookies in the HTTP request or response.
+Make sure that SilverStripe is not trying to start a PHP session alongside your request.
+SilverStripe will only attempt this if required by using the Session API in SilverStripe Framework.
+A PHP session will be started whenever a SilverStripe form is included in the generated HTML, in order to create a secure submission token.
+Please refer to SilverStripe’s [Secure Coding Guidelines](http://docs.silverstripe.org/en/3.1/developer_guides/security/secure_coding/#cross-site-request-forgery-csrf) to find out how and when to disable this submission token.

+Conditional HTTP basic authentication through IP whitelists might also interfere with caching.
+Please keep in mind that Incapsula won’t cache any responses which are sent with this authentication challenge.
+Since the same caching is applied to multiple requesting IPs, Incapsula might have already decided that the response is uncacheable based on previous requests.

+If you have opted to purchase the Premium Managed Service, the Incapsula dashboard will show you statistics on cache hit ratios.
+Otherwise you can contact the CWP Service Desk to retrieve this information for you.

 ## FAQ

 **Q: Can I leverage caching so that I can fit my site on a "small" instance?**